 Here’s a short excerpt: “When we began this project in August 2015, we set out to write a book about business models that involve Creative Commons licenses in some significant way — what we call being Made with Creative Commons.
 With the help of our Kickstarter backers, we chose twenty-four endeavors from all around the world that are Made with Creative Commons.
 The mix is diverse, from an individual musician to a university-textbook publisher to an electronics manufacturer.
+Some make their own content and share under Creative Commons licensing.
+We analyzed the revenue models, customer segments, and value propositions of each endeavor.
 10 Awesome Places to Find Background Music for Video.
 Video content has exploded in popularity, and it’s no wonder.

 Consumers find video engaging, compelling and convincing — so much so that they’re anywhere from 64% to 85% more likely to buy after watching a product video.
 In fact, video on a landing page can boost conversions by an astonishing 80%.
-Already, companies that use video on their website get 41% more traffic from search results than those that don’t, and by next year, you can expect 74% of all web traffic to be video.
-Sure, every smartphone worth its salt has a decent video camera, but the highly competitive content arena today demands top quality content in all formats — including video.
 How To Properly Search For and Attribute Creative Commons Photos.
 If your students are content creators (and honestly, most of them are), they already know that high-quality images make their work stand out.

 About me My name is Samuel Zeller, I’m a freelance Photographer based in Geneva, Switzerland.
 I’m also an ambassador for Fujifilm and the editor of Fujifeed.
 I recently launched my “Archive” a repository which contains nearly all my photography, organized by location and subjects.
 All of the images can be downloaded for free in high resolution (up to 6000px on the longest side).
 [Trying] Going to Flickr Zero, CC0.
 Never say never.

 Never say never multiple times.
 Never blog about saying never.
 Never.
 Ever.
 On CC0 – Medium.
 There’s a lot to unpack in this post by Alan Levine about his attempts to license (or un-license) his photographs with Creative Commons Zero (CC0).

 In early 2016, Creative Commons were successful in obtaining funding Bill and Melinda Gates Foundation and the Institute for Museum and Library Services for the development of the CC Master Certificate and specialised versions for educators, government, and librarians.
 The project team has been meticulous about documenting their journey so far.
 As part of the discovery phase of the project, Creative Commons asked the We Are Open Co-op team to help them find the edges of the project through a Thinkathon.
-The initial brief was to start the ball rolling around: As the Creative Commons team were physically co-located in Vancouver, this was a virtual thinkathon for the We Are Open team.
 Understanding copyright, licensing and attribution for photos and images - Book Creator app.
 Finding good quality images to use in your Book Creator books is not always easy.